danforthcenter/plantcv/docs/machine_learning_tutorial.md

 remaining 256 columns contain the p-value from the PDFs for each intensity value observable in an 8-bit image (0-255).

 Once we have the `plantcv-train.py` output file, we can classify pixels in a color image in PlantCV using the same function described in the naive Bayes section above.
-The example image above, pseudocolored by class is shown below:
+A plotting function [pcv.plot_classes](plot_classes.md) allows users to choose colors for each class.

 ![Screenshot](img/tutorial_images/machine_learning/classified_image.jpg)